kotaroooooooooo/cloudflare-pages/README.md

-# Alex Müller — Systems Engineer Portfolio
+# Kotaro Yamasaki — Systems Engineer Portfolio

-A clean, minimal personal portfolio website for a Systems Engineer — inspired by Apple's design language with subtle Japanese aesthetic touches.
+A clean, minimal personal portfolio website for a Systems Engineer.

 Built with plain HTML, CSS, and vanilla JavaScript.
-No frameworks, no dependencies, no build step — just open `portfolio.html` in a browser.
+No frameworks, no dependencies, no build step — just open `yamasaki.app` in a browser.

 ---